Tai Chi and Qigong – What’s the difference?

 A Tai Chi form comprises a large number of movements in a continuous sequence.
 It’s usually necessary to learn and embody a lot of choreography, prior to being able to add much in the way of internal content from which the most beneficial health benefits can be derived.

 Seeing ‘Chi’ in Tai Chi might make you think of Qi and its alternative spelling ‘Chi’, the Chinese word for internal energy and remind you of videos you may have seen of elderly Chinese people doing beautiful, graceful movements under blossoming cherry trees in Chinese parks.
 However, Tai Chi originated as an extremely effective martial art.
 It’s full name, Tai Chi Chuan, means supreme ultimate fist and it was developed somewhere within the past five hundred to one thousand years, although its precise history is obscure.
 There are a number of well-known styles, including Chen, Yang and Wu.
-Personally, I have briefly studied Wu style Tai Chi, but I am currently training in the Yang style of Yang Cheng Fu with Paul Cavel.
-Today, most Tai Chi taught in the west is for health purposes, although it is always good to be able to find a teacher with a deep enough understanding to be able to show the martial applications of the movements.
+Personally, I have briefly studied Wu style Tai Chi, but I am currently teaching and training in the Yang style of Yang Cheng Fu with Paul Cavel.
+Today, most Tai Chi taught in the west is for health purposes, despite its martial origins.

 For a really detailed explanation, go to The Difference between Tai Chi & Qigong by Master Bruce Frantzis from his book Tai Chi Health for Life.

-Allow yourself the time to discover Qigong and let go of your tension
+Allow yourself the time to discover Qigong and Tai Chi - let go of your tension

-Please contact me to find out more about Qi Gong / Chi Gung workshops in Bramley Hampshire and weekly classes in Craven Arms Shropshire
+Please contact me to find out more about Qigong / Chi Gung and Tai Chi weekly classes in Craven Arms Shropshire and Bishop's Castle Shropshire

 Buy books by Bruce Frantzis.